Peyronie's Disease in Knoxville, TN

 Will it cause cancer? +

 The dose used for benign conditions is 10 to 25 times lower than the dose used to treat cancer.
-Long-term studies in Germany — where LDRT has been used for decades — show no increased cancer risk.
+Long-term studies in Germany — where LDRT has been used for decades — have not shown an increased cancer risk at these low doses.
 We do not treat patients under 40 except in specific circumstances.

 How quickly will I feel better? +